-We have audited the accompanying financial statements of the governmental activities and major fund of the Monroe Tobacco Asset Securitization Corporation (MTASC), a blended component unit of the County of Monroe, New York, as of and for the years ended December 31, 2021 and 2020, and the related notes to the financial statements, which collectively comprise MTASC's basic financial statements as listed in the table of contents.
+We have audited the accompanying financial statements of the governmental activities and major fund of the Monroe Tobacco Asset Securitization Corporation (MTASC), a blended component unit of the County of Monroe, New York, as of and for the years ended December 31, 2022 and 2021, and the related notes to the financial statements, which collectively comprise MTASC's basic financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities and major fund of MTASC, as of December 31, 2021 and 2020, and the respective changes in financial position thereof for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities and major fund of MTASC, as of December 31, 2022 and 2021, and the respective changes in financial position for the years then ended in accordance with accounting principles generally accepted in the United States of America.